filmerjarred/dialectica/src/components/help-text.md

 Welcome to Dialectica!

 This sidebar contains helpful information on how to use the app.
-To hide or show it, click the button above labelled "Help" or press "ctrl + h".
-To hide or show section of the help, just click it!
+To hide or show it, click the button above labelled "Instructions" or press "ctrl + h".
+To hide or show section, just click it!

 Thank you for helping me beta test this app.